justinHCI/proaxis-ai/team.md

 ---

 <div class="text-center mb-4">
-  <p class="hero-subtitle">Meet the world-class researchers and practitioners behind Proaxis AI.
-Our team brings together leading experts from University College Dublin's acclaimed HCI research community, combining decades of academic research with practical industry experience in conversational AI.</p>
+  <p class="hero-subtitle">Meet the world-leading researchers and practitioners behind Proaxis AI.
+Our team brings together leading experts from the academic and industry HCI and UX research communities, combining decades of research experience in conversational AI.</p>
 </div>

 <div class="team-grid">